grime-j/grime-j.github.io/README.md

 # https://grime-j.github.io
-# Currentl theme is whiteglass. (https://github.com/yous/whiteglass)
+# Current theme is whiteglass. (https://github.com/yous/whiteglass)

 Blog for & by one noob.
 And also for other noobs.